 - 1. Pass the reading and writing portions of the statewide assessment; - 2.
-Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student shallwill develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
+Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student will develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
 The plan should be developed in collaboration with the student, parent and district staff.
 The plan should include how the student will satisfy the district's academic credit requirements, preparation for successfully completing the statewide assessment, a description of the student's culminating project and the student's goals for the year following graduation.
 Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 3.
-Complete a Culminating Project: During the course of their high school career each student shallwill complete a culminating project.
-The project shallwill demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
-The project will also have a connection to the world of work in that it will demonstrate that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities;
+Complete a Culminating Project: During the course of their high school career each student will complete a culminating project.
+The project will demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
+The project will also have a connection to the world of work in that it will demonstrate

-4. Complete math requirements: Students in the class of 2009-2012 who fail to successfully pass the mathmatics portion of the statewide assessment or an appropriate alternative, must earn two mathematics credits or career and technical education equivalent mathematics credits after 10th grade.
-Credits earned must meet high school standards.
-Students in the Class of 2013 and beyond must pass the mathematics portion of the statewide assessment, an alternative assessment, or an end of course examination one end-of-course assessment (either Algebra 1 or Geometry or their integrated math equivalents) or state-approved alternative.
-Studente in the classes of 2015 and beyond must pass two end of course assessments (Algebra I and Geometry or their integrated math equivalents) or state-approve alternative
+- that the student understands the importance of work and how performance, effort, and decisions directly affect future career and educational opportunities; - 4.
+Complete math requirements: one end-of-course assessment (either Algebra 1 or Geometry or their integrated math equivalents) or state-approved alternative.
+Studente in the classes of 2015 and beyond must pass two end of course assessments (Algebra I and Geometry or their integrated math equivalents) or state-approve alternative - 5.
+Complete science requirements: Students in the class of 2015 and beyond must pass the biology end-of-course assessment or a state-approved alternative. - B. Students, in the Class of 2013 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.

-4. ; and

-- 5. Complete science requirements: Students in the class of 2013-2015 and beyond must pass the science statewide biology end-of-course assessment or an appropriate state-approved alternative. - B. Students, in the Class of 2013 and beyond, must complete mathematics courses in one of the following progressive sequences. - a.
 Algebra I, Geometry, and Algebra II; or - b.
 Integrated Mathematics I, Integrated Mathematics II, and Integrated Mathematics III; or - c.
 Any combination of (a) and (b) in progressive sequence.